wp-plugins/kivaorg-widget/readme.txt

 Kiva Lender Page.
 You can access and change your Kiva Lender Name via the last item on .My Lender Page. under .My Portfolio. on Kiva.org.

-Version 2.6 includes an important upgrade that allows Kiva to track the widgets requests.
+Version 2.7 includes an important upgrade that allows Kiva to track the widgets requests.
 Please upgrade your copy of the Kive Wordpress widget.

+Version 2.8 includes an important update that handles when the Kiva server is unavailable.

 == Installation ==